 The state is buying the property for \$200,000 although it has a value at least double and probably three times that amount.
-It is a short distance south of the intersection of Pompton turnpike and Snake ing probably will begin within about capable students in this genera a year.
-It is expected that from area that should be able to continue operate the Teachers College.
+It is a short distance south of the intersection of Pompton turnpike and Snake operate the Teachers College.

 operate the Teachers College.

-Objective of both, he said, is to establish a cultural center for the rapidly developing industrial area around Paterson and to give its residents and the younger genera-tion some of the educational ad-vantages now enjoyed by Newark, New York and other urban centers.
-If aclifities for that area.
-Opening of the new college wi permit the state to return the exist ing Paterson Teachers College to the city.
-This building at 19th ave-nue and 22d street never was owne by the state and now is needed by the city for its expanding element tary school population.
+Objective of both, he said, is to establish a cultural center for the rapidly developing industrial area around Paterson and to give its residents and the younger generation some of the educational advantages now enjoyed by Newark, New York and other urban centers.

+[Tacilities for that area.

+Opening of the new college with exist to return the exist ing Paterson Teachers College to the city.
+This building at 19th avenue and 22d street never was owned by the state and now is needed by the city for its expanding elementary school population.

 Tuition rates will be the same as those offered to day and evening non-resident students at the Rut-gers branches in Newark and the main colleges in New Brunswick.
 Bosshart said the beauty and expansiveness of the estate and the contour of the land will permit for future expansion to keep pace with the growth of the area and its educational demands.